pral-workshop/pral-workshop.github.io/src/content/call.md

 **Submission Types:**

-* **Full Papers:** Up to 8 pages in ICML format, with potentially large-scale experiments.
+* **Full Papers:** Up to 9 pages in ICML or NeurIPS format, with potentially large-scale experiments.
-* **Short Papers:** 2-4 pages in ICML format, with proof-of-concept demonstrations (demos, code, blog posts).
+* **Short Papers:** 2-4 pages in ICML or NeurIPS format, with proof-of-concept demonstrations (demos, code, blog posts).

 **Important Dates:**